gracelang/language/spec.md

 Grace has three forms of numerals (that is, literals that denote `Number` objects).

-1. Decimal numerals, written as strings of digits, optionally preceded by a minus.
+1. Decimal numerals, written as strings of digits.

 2. Base-exponent numerals, always in decimal, which contain a decimal point, or an exponent, or both.
 Grace uses `e` as the exponent indicator.
-Base-exponent numerals may optionally be preceded by a minus, and may have a minus in front of the exponent.
+Base-exponent numerals may have a minus in front of the exponent.

 3. Explicit radix numerals, written as a (decimal) number between 2 and 35 representing the radix, a leading `x`, and a string of digits, where the digits from 10 to 35 are represented by the letters A to Z, in either upper or lower case.
 A radix of 0 is taken to mean a radix of 16.
-Explicit radix numerals may optionally be preceded by a minus.

 **Examples**

     1
-    -1
     42
     3.14159265
     13.343e-12
-    -414.45e3
+    414.45e3
     16xF00F00
     2x10110100
     0xdeadbeef // Radix zero treated as 16